 The ninth grade Physical Education course focuses on the physical development of each student.
 In addition, emphasis is placed on developing integral social skills through various physical activities.
-Students have an opportunity to develop social skills including: problem solving, cooperation, communication, sportsmanship, leadership, teamwork, responsibility, and respect for the diverse abilities of their peers.
+Students have an opportunity to develop social skills including: problem solving, communication, leadership, teamwork, responsibility, and respect for the diverse abilities of their peers.
 Areas of concentration include competitive games, recreational games, and physical fitness activities.
-Activities may include, but are not limited to, weight training, soccer, pickleball, badminton, volleyball, touch football, ultimate frisbee, track events, and floor hockey.
-Also, students participate in the Presidential Youth Fitness Challenge.
+Students will also participate in the Presidential Youth Fitness Challenge.